-We have audited the County of Bergen, Board of Social Services compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement and the New Jersey State Office of Management and Budget's State Aid/Grant Compliance Supplement that could have a direct and material effect on each of its major federal and state programs for the year ended December 31, 2014 and for the period ended December 1, 2014.
+We have audited the County of Bergen, Board of Social Services compliance with the types of compliance requirements described in the OMB Compliance Supplement and N.J.
+Office of Management and Budget (OMB) Circular 15-08 Compliance Supplement that could have a direct and material effect on each of its major federal and state programs for the year ended December 31, 2015 and for the period ended December 1, 2015.
 The County of Bergen, Board of Social Services' major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.